Writer/Surfer

 How We Tested The Best Men’s Sandals

-We first published this article in the spring of 2023, and in our most recent update added three additional sandals (and removed a couple that got bumped out of the rankings), updated some product information based on longer-term testing over the summer, and expanded our buyer’s guide, which you can find below.
+We first published this article in the spring of 2023, and in our May 2024 update added three additional sandals (and removed a couple that got bumped out of the rankings), updated some product information based on longer-term testing over the summer, and expanded our Buyer’s Guide, which you can find below.
+In this update, we updated some product information, added product comparisons to further enhance our reader-friendliness, and further expanded the Buyer’s Guide.

 Bedrock Cairn Evo sandals on the trail